NaehaSharif/NNEval/README.md

 1)test_feature_extraction.py  (py27) this is the code for extracting scores of various metrics which are used as features

 =======================================================================

-Please note that the scores for SPICE and METEOR were extracted before hand and saved in a json file, due to python comptibility issues.
-The json files were then opened in the feature extraction module and the scores were included in the feature vector.

 All the metric implementations were taken from the MSCOCO official evaluation server, except for WMD.